Successful Mixed-Use Development – 7 Brilliant IdeasFebruary 10, 2019

 In conclusion, as we approach the next decade, futurists predict several trends that will affect the success of the mixed-use development market.
 For example, these include:

 - Accommodating the Sharing Economy: Look for residences within mixed-use properties to design spaces that easily accommodate overnight Airbnb guests.
 In addition, the requirement for parking spaces might recede as ride sharing and mass transit become ever more popular.

 - Proximity to Work: The gig economy encourages working from home.
 Those who don’t have that privilege will still want to minimize their work commute, so mixed-use development in the downtowns will continue to see strong demand.
 Look for properties to provide extensive bicycle storage and on-site bike repair shops.

 - Behold the Hyperloop: In the next 30 years, we may see the development of the Hyperloop.
 It is a low-pressure tube that allows capsules to travel at 700 mph.
 Commuting times that now take three hours will shrink down to a few minutes.
 Consequently, this will support mixed-use development along the tube route, far away from urban centers.

 - Convergence of Spaces: Will hotels and office buildings become obsolete?
 Space convergence fans predict new mixed-use development in which tenants live in buildings with large common areas.
 These areas will resemble a mix of hotel lobbies and co-working spaces.
 Tenants will have small sleeping quarters that will suffice until they move on to their next destination.

 Assets America® Finances Mixed-Use Development

-Whatever the future of mixed-use development brings, Assets America® is here to finance it.
-We offer loans beginning at $5 million.
+Finally, whatever the future of mixed-use development brings, Assets America® is here to finance it.
+We offer loans beginning at $5 million to fund successful mixed-use development.
 Contact us today!